Baseline Management for Tile Servers

 Deterministic Capture Pipelines

-Implementation workflows for tile baselines begin with a controlled capture pipeline that bypasses network variability and external data dependencies.
+Effective tile baseline capture bypasses network variability and external data dependencies.
 Headless browser instances must be provisioned with fixed viewport dimensions, standardized device pixel ratios (DPR), and deterministic tile request sequences.
-Rather than capturing full-page screenshots, testing frameworks should iterate through predefined tile grids at target zoom levels, ensuring each tile is fully cached and rendered before the snapshot is taken.
+Rather than capturing full-page screenshots, iterate through predefined tile grids at target zoom levels, ensuring each tile is fully cached and rendered before the snapshot is taken.

 - Viewport & DPR Locking: Force